hastearcade/haste-sdk/packages/haste-game-server/README.md

-# psychic-server
+# haste-game-server

 ## Overview

-The psychic server is an example of the @haste-sdk/server package.
+The haste game server is an example of the @haste-sdk/server package.
 It utilizes the haste arcade api to demonstrate how to leverge a shared leaderboard and payouts.

 See [here](https://github.com/playhaste/haste-sdk/blob/main/README.md) for an overview of the haste-sdk repository.